-- 64 The board must keep a register of charity trustees, setting out - 64.1 for each current charity trustee: - 64.1.1 his full name and address; - 64.1.2 the date on which he was appointed as a charity trustee; and - 64.1.3 any office held by him in the organisation; - 64.2 for each former charity trustee for at least 6 years from the date on which he ceased to be a charity trustee: - 64.2.1 the name of the charity trustee; - 64.2.2 any office held by him in the organisation; and - 64.2.3 the date on which he ceased to be a charity trustee. - 65 The board must ensure that the register of charity trustees is updated within 28 days of any change: - 65.1 which arises from a resolution of the board or a resolution passed by the members of the organisation; or - 65.2 which is notified to the organisation. - 66 If any person requests a copy of the register of charity trustees, the board must ensure that a copy is supplied to him within 28 days, providing the request is reasonable; if the request is made by a person who is not a charity trustee of the organisation, the board may provide a copy which has the addresses blanked out if the board is satisfied that including that information is likely to jeopardise the safety or security of any person or premises.
+- The board must keep a register of charity trustees, setting out - 64.1 for each current charity trustee: - 64.1.1 his/her full name and address; - 64.1.2 the date on which he/she was appointed as a charity trustee; and - 64.1.3 the name of the corporate member which nominated each charity trustee (if applicable); - 64.1.4 any office held by him/her in the organisation; - 64.2 for each former charity trustee for at least 6 years from the date on which he/she ceased to be a charity trustee: - 64.2.1 the name of the charity trustee; - 64.2.2 any office held by him/her in the organisation; and - 64.2.3 the date on which he/she ceased to be a charity trustee.

-Office-Bearers
+- The board must ensure that the register of charity trustees is updated within 28 days of any change: - 65.1 which arises from a resolution of the board or a resolution passed by the members of the organisation; or - 65.2 which is notified to the organisation. - If any person requests a copy of the register of charity trustees, the board must ensure that a copy is supplied to him/her within 28 days, providing the request is reasonable; if the request is made by a person who is not a charity trustee of the organisation, the board may provide a copy which has the addresses blanked out if the board is satisfied that including that information is likely to jeopardise the safety or security of any person or premises.

-- 67 The charity trustees must elect (from among themselves) a chair, (a vice-chair if possible but not a legal SCIO requirement), a treasurer and a secretary. - 68 In addition to the office-bearers required under clause 67, the charity trustees may elect (from among themselves) further office-bearers if they consider that appropriate. - 69 All of the office-bearers will cease to hold office at the conclusion of each AGM but may then be re-elected under clause 67 or 68. - 70 A person elected to any office will automatically cease to hold that office:
+Office-bearers

-- 70.1 if he ceases to be a charity trustee; or - 70.2 if he gives to the organisation a notice of resignation from that office, signed by him.
+- The charity trustees must elect (from among themselves) a chair, a vicechair, a treasurer and a secretary. - In addition to the office-bearers required under clause 67, the charity trustees may elect (from among themselves) further office-bearers if they consider that appropriate. - All of the office-bearers will cease to hold office at the conclusion of each AGM, but may then be re-elected under clause 67 or 68. - 70 A person elected to any office will automatically cease to hold that office: - 70.1 if he/she ceases to be a charity trustee; or - 70.2 if he/she gives to the organisation a notice of resignation from that office, signed by him/her.

-Powers of Board
+Powers of board

-- 71 Except where this constitution states otherwise, the organisation (and its assets and operations) will be managed by the board; and the board may exercise all the powers of the organisation. - 72 A meeting of the board at which a quorum is present may exercise all powers exercisable by the board. - 73 The members may, by way of a resolution passed in compliance with clause 45 (requirement for two-thirds majority), direct the board to take any particular step or direct the board not to take any particular step; and the board shall give effect to any such direction accordingly.
+- 71 Except where this constitution states otherwise, the organisation (and its assets and operations) will be managed by the board; and the board may exercise all the powers of the organisation. - A meeting of the board at which a quorum is present may exercise all powers exercisable by the board. - The members may, by way of a resolution passed in compliance with clause 45 (requirement for two-thirds majority), direct the board to take any particular step or direct the board not to take any particular step; and the board shall give effect to any such direction accordingly.